 His 20+ years of experience before working at The Evergreen State College include President and CEO of the National Center for American Indian Enterprise Development, CEO of two (2) federally recognized Tribes (Nottawaseppi Huron Band of Potawatomi and Pokagon Band of Potawatomi) and Senior Advisor on Government and Tribal Affairs.
 Additionally, he worked in city government, planning and served as CEO of a nine (9) county regional economic development organization.
 He remains active with national public policy serving on two (2) tribal EDC boards (Port Gamble S’Klallam Tribe and Cheyenne and Arapaho Tribe) and a special advisor to the Treasury Tribal Advisory Committee (US Department of Treasury).

-He has a PhD in Community Resources and Development from Arizona State University, a Master’s Degree in Administration, Public Administration from Central Michigan University and a Bachelor’s Degree in Public Administration/Economics from Western Michigan University.
+Dr. Trevan holds a PhD in Community Resources and Development from Arizona State University, a Master’s Degree in Administration, Public Administration from Central Michigan University and a Bachelor’s Degree in Public Administration/Economics from Western Michigan University.

 Specialty Areas